Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/progress.md

 </div>
 {{< /example >}}

-Boosted provides a handful of [utilities for setting width]({{< docsref "/utilities/sizing" >}}).
+Boosted Innovation Cup provides a handful of [utilities for setting width]({{< docsref "/utilities/sizing" >}}).
 Depending on your needs, these may help with quickly configuring progress.

 {{< example >}}
 <div class="progress">